apavazza/simplex/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](LICENSE)

-Simplex Method Solver is an open source web application that allows users to solve linear programming problems using the Simplex algorithm.
-The application provides an interactive interface to input objective functions and constraints, displays step-by-step solution tables, and visualizes the feasible region for two-variable problems.
+**Simplex Method Solver** is an open-source web application that allows users to solve linear programming problems using the Simplex algorithm.
+The application provides an interactive interface for defining problems, step-by-step solution tables, and visualizations of feasible regions.
+It supports both the standard and dual simplex methods.

 ## Features

-- **Interactive Problem Setup:** Specify the number of variables, define the objective function, and configure constraints.
+- **Interactive Problem Setup:** Easily specify the number of variables, define the objective function, and configure constraints for both standard and dual simplex methods.
-- **Step-by-Step Solution:** View each iteration of the Simplex algorithm with pivot information and tableau updates.
+- **Step-by-Step Solution:** View each iteration of the Simplex algorithm, including pivot information and tableau updates.
+- **Graphical Visualization:**
-- **Graphical Visualization:** For two-variable problems, the app displays the constraint lines, feasible region, and highlights the optimal solution point.
+  - **2D Visualization** for two-variable objective functions: Displays constraint lines, the feasible region, and the optimal solution point.
+  - **3D Interactive Visualization** for three-variable objective functions: Provides an interactive 3D graph of the constraint surfaces and feasible region, with visual indication of the optimal point.
-- **Responsive UI:** Styled with Tailwind CSS for a modern and responsive design.
+- **Responsive UI:** Built with Tailwind CSS for a clean, modern, and responsive user experience.

 ## Prerequisites

 - [Node.js](https://nodejs.org/) (v22 or later)
 - [pnpm](https://pnpm.io/)

-## Project Structure

-- **src/app/page.tsx:** Main page that contains the problem setup and integrates all components.
-- **src/lib/simplex-solver.ts:** The Simplex algorithm implementation, including tableau initialization, pivot selection, and solution extraction.
-- **src/components/simplex-table.tsx:** Displays each simplex tableau and pivot operations.
-- **src/components/graph-visualizer.tsx:** Provides a 2D graphical visualization of the feasible region and constraints.

 ## License